surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 - New instance can be accessed using the specified password as well as AD creds.
 - If the instance in ASG is  terminated, the Hostname entry also gets removes from AD.

+Let us first create a custom Windows AMI <br />
-We will see how to achieve this in two parts - Join EC2 with AD and Remove EC2 from AD.
+We will then see how to achieve this in two parts - Join EC2 with AD and Remove EC2 from AD.

-### Join Approach:
+### Custom Windows AMI Approach:
-1. Mainly follow [this](https://aws.amazon.com/blogs/security/how-to-configure-your-ec2-instances-to-automatically-join-a-microsoft-active-directory-domain/) document.
-However, while following this document, below are more details that will help achieve the result faster.
+We will use 2 EC2 Instances outside Autoscaling Groups
+1) This will be our EC2 instance created from an AWS/Base Custom Image.
+This will be futher custom configured or ensured if the required configuration for launching the EC2 in an AD domain is present.
+Let us tag this EC2 instance as inst-original. inst-original will be also used to test the goal of the PoC i.e. joining and removing the EC2, launched in ASG, in AD domain.
+2) Second EC2 instance, lets call it inst-sysprepped' and will be created from the image of the inst-original.
+This is essentially a clone of inst-original but will be sysprepped.
+After sysprepped, it will lose some of the configurations done in inst-original, like this instance will not be in the AD domain.

 2. Prerequistes:<br />
    a) Create a AWS directory.
-This is as mentioned in the document. <br/>
    b) Create an EC2 from an AWS provided Windows Server Image, say poc-orig-inst.<br/>
        While creating the instance provide the directory information in EC2 launch wizard.
    c) Remote Login into the launched Ec2 instance (poc-orig-inst)
-   d) Using 'Server Manager',select add Roles and Features, select Role-based or feature-based installation, and add following roles:
+   d) Using 'Server Manager', select add Roles and Features, select Role-based or feature-based installation, and add following roles:
       - AD Domain Services.
 This will enable to use Active Directory Users and Computers. <br />
    e) Also change the Administrator password.<br/>
    f) Just disconnect and check if you can log into the Ec2 using<br/>
        i) User Administrator and new changed password.<br/>
       ii) User AD domain and its password.<br/>
    g) When logged in with AD login, you will be to access Active Directory Users and Computers and see the OU=glad and under it use Users and Computers.<br/>
-   f) Login back with user:Administrator and .<br />
+   f) Login back with user:Administrator and.<br />
    g) SSM should be installed in the instance.
-   h)  Roles for SSM
+   h) Add Permission: AmazonSSMDirectoryServiceAccess to for SSM to communicate with AD.
+      Complete steps can be seen [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html)
+   i) Run the following command in Windows Powershell to schedule a Windows Task that will run the User data on next boot:
+      ###### Command
+       C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts\InitializeInstance.ps1 –Schedule
-   i)  In Windows Powershell, InitializeInstance should be run j)open  EC2Launch v2
+   j)open  EC2Launch v2
       i) Ensure is unchecked.<br />
      ii) Password - Specify<br />